 When you work with someone who can do all of those things, you’re bound to learn new things about your business.

-With the right partner and a solid structure, you’ll start to see the holes where pieces are missing in your strategy and you’ll have a clear process to start filling them in.
+With the right partner and a solid structure, you’ll start to see the holes where pieces are missing in your brand strategy and you’ll have a clear process to start filling them in.